ghc-proposals/ghc-proposals/proposals/0000-language-editions.rst

   in a bundle).
 It's also conceivable that the bundles will evolve to encompass more expressive power (such as controlling optimization flags or the meaning of ``import Prelude``).

+  Unlike language editions, a user may specify any number of bundles when compiling a file.
+In order to simplify their processing, a bundle cannot control the interpretation of other command-line flags.
+Otherwise, though, a bundle can potentially control arbitrary behavior of GHC, just like a language edition.
+The big difference between them is that a file is compiled against exactly one language edition, but it can be compiled against an arbitrary number of bundles.

 - When printing out the namne of a warning flag as part of a warning, we also include any bundle that also controls the warning.